All Episodes

 It is a moving target in this sense.

-For every antivirus program you can introduce to protect your system, nefarious actors who are skilled at cyber espionage, like the GRU in Russia, they come up with a way around it.
+For every antivirus program you can introduce to protect your system, nefarious actors who are skilled at cyber espionage, like the GRU in Russia, they come up with a way around it or a different entrance to computer systems.

-So it is you're right it's sort of a constant moving target you have to continue to upgrade and look for ways to protect your system.
+You have to continue to upgrade and look for ways to protect your system.

-So it's an interesting point that you bring up because it was always a silly proposition that the GRU and the Russians somehow needed the Trump campaign to help them hack into uh the pedestal emails and the Democratic system and Hillary Clinton emails there was nobody sophisticated on the Trump campaign to do that.
+So it's an interesting point that you bring up because it was always a silly proposition that the GRU and the Russians somehow needed the Trump campaign to help them to hack into the Podesta emails and the Democratic system and Hillary Clinton emails.

-The Russian intrusions began before the Trump campaign and so they didn't need uh Trump's help and yet when you look at the Mueller report so much of time and attention is focused uh on their efforts to try to prove that Trump colluded in the hacking of email systems and that it's just silliness to even consider it.
+And yet, when you look at the Mueller report, so much time and attention is focused on their efforts to try to prove that Trump colluded in the hacking of email systems.

-I know it's a moving target Scott and I wouldn't begin to I barely can download an app for crying out loud.
+I know it's a moving target, Scott, and I wouldn't begin to, I barely can download an app for crying out loud.

 Right.

-And I think I'm like a lot of people I know the level of sophistication you know I've had people on this program say that every phone call, every text, every email is recorded every single and stored.
+You know, I've had people on this program say that every phone call, every text, every email is recorded and stored and megadata stored.

 I believe we have the premier law enforcement agency in the world with the FBI.

-I really believe that and the ninety nine point nine percent that that should never be tainted by what some bad apples did at the top.
+And the 99.9% that should never be tainted by what some bad apples did at the top.

 And I really believe that.

-It pains me to ever even talk negatively about this great agency that in any negative way, but abuse of power occurred.
+It pains me to ever even talk negatively about this great agency in any negative way.

 And I believe with the intelligence community too, the world's premier intelligence community.